What is Inclusive Capitalism?

 The Coalition for Inclusive Capitalism, a not-for-profit organization, is dedicated to promoting the Inclusive Capitalism movement.
 It is not just about Corporate Social Responsibility.
 It is about encouraging businesses to make changes and expand their investment and management practices to regain public trust.

 We do this by:

-The annual conferences mark important steps in a movement to respond to the major challenges facing businesses, their nations and the world, and developing some of the solutions to help address them.
+Our flagship conferences mark important steps in a movement to respond to the major challenges facing businesses, their nations and the world, and developing some of the solutions to help address them.

 2. Developing practical thought leadership for the Inclusive Capitalism agenda.

-Our Working Group, of leading institutional investors, asset managers, owners, creators, academics, policy makers and labour representatives, help us craft pathways and concrete steps that can be adopted by leaders throughout the investment and business community to make capitalism more inclusive.
+Our Working Group, of leading institutional investors, asset managers, owners, creators, academics, policy makers and labor representatives, help us craft pathways and concrete steps that can be adopted by leaders throughout the investment and business community to make capitalism more inclusive.